iopipe/iopipe-js-core/README.md

 This library will look for an environment variable, `IOPIPE_TOKEN` and will use this if one is not explicitly passed to the configuration object.

-**N.B.** If you have `IOPIPE_TOKEN` set, _and_ pass a configuration object when requiring the IOpipe library, the library will use the token in the configuration object.
+If a token is passed to the configuration object, the library will prefer that token over the environment variable.

 ```javascript
 exports.handle = require("iopipe")()(